oroinc/documentation/user/back-office/reports-segments/segments.rst

       #) Reorder the columns by clicking on the line and dragging it to the necessary location.

       .. image:: /user/img/reports/segments_column.png
+         :alt: Adding the product status, featured products, product id and sku columns in the designer section

    In order to manage the columns, use action icons in the last column: